 Revocable trusts are also known as “living trusts” because you can alter, change, modify, or revoke them if your circumstances or goals change.
 You stay in control of your trust.
 You can transfer property into a trust and take it out, serve as the trustee, and be the beneficiary.
 You select successor trustees to manage the trust if you become incapacitated and when you die.
 Your trust assets avoid probate.
 This makes it difficult for creditors to access assets since they must petition a court for an order to enable the creditor to get to the assets held in the trust.
 Assets in your revocable trust remain in your estate for estate tax purposes but do not go through the public probate process at your death.

 As the name states, you, as the creator of an irrevocable trust, cannot later revoke it.
 There are some powers that you can retain if the document allows it, such as the power to make investment decisions or change beneficiaries.
 The assets of an irrevocable trust have increased asset protection, meaning they are kept out of the reach of your creditors.
 Taxes are often reduced because, in most cases, irrevocable trust assets are no longer part of your estate.
 Trust protectors can, however, step in and modify your trust in certain circumstances.
-Many people are uncomfortable giving up control over their assets, and with the need for federal estate tax planning necessary only for estates over $5.49 million per person, the popularity of irrevocable trusts is waning.
+Many people are uncomfortable giving up control over their assets, and with the need for federal estate tax planning necessary only for estates over $11.2 million per person in 2018, the popularity of irrevocable trusts is waning.

 Life insurance is a unique asset in that it serves diverse functions in a tax-favored environment.
 Life insurance proceeds are received income tax-free and, if properly owned by an irrevocable life insurance trust, life insurance proceeds can also be received free of estate tax.
 These proceeds then become available as a source of liquidity to aid your estate in meeting tax or other financial obligations, or to provide an inheritance or gift to your loved ones, among other things.
 An irrevocable life insurance trust allows you to accumulate assets outside your taxable estate protected from the claims of your creditors.